colestephenson1/The-Good-Bad-and-Last-Airbender/README.md

   - CSS

 ## Features
-- Listen to the songs within the application through an embedded Spotify player.
+- Click on a movie to see additional details (trailer, lead actors, director, release year, runtime, review, rating)
-- Filter songs in a decade by mood.
+- Filter the movies by genre with NavBar button functionality
-- Find out more information about the artist/song.
+- See a fully compiled ratings list of all the movies.

 ## Possible Future Extensions
-- Create a favorites list which can exported to Spotify as a playlist.
+- Have the movies by genre and the ratings list be filterable by release date (oldest to youngest and vice versa)
+- Connect to a relational database so that users can have a login, favorite movies, and contribute their own reviews.

 ## Set Up
 - Deployed application: https://the-good-bad-and-last-airbender.vercel.app/